 Peter nodded to red-faced Hilario, then to Isko, his clothes drenched in gasoline.
 Peter hoped there would be no open flames to ignite the trio as they tried to escape.

 The speeding armored car slowed continuously, eventually derailing from the chaotic halt, and veering into a row of transport trucks parked outside a hangar bay.

-Isko wasted no time in pushing open the hatch and assisting the dizzied Peter and Hilario from the crashed vehicle.
+Isko wasted no time in pushing open the hatch and assisting the dazed Peter and Hilario from the crashed vehicle.
 Rising to his feet, Peter felt the sun nuzzling his skin and heard the sound of a boisterous, irritating siren.
-They would be coming for them, soon.
+The enemy would be coming for them, soon.

-Hilario had opened a door into the hangar bay, motioning that it was clear to enter.
+Hilario had opened a door into the nearby hangar bay, motioning that it was clear to enter.